 The width of the floorhead is about the same as the depth of a standard step, so this makes it useful for vacuuming stairs.
 And, because the floorhead picks up right to the edge, you may even get away without having to go around again with the crevice tool.

-The lack of a mini motorised tool can make cleaning stairs more awkward than with alternative cordless vacuums though.
+We think the lack of a mini motorised tool can make cleaning stairs more awkward than with alternative cordless vacuums though.

 The combination of suction power and brush bar provided by the Halo Capsule is good enough for pulling out embedded pet hair.
 The handheld mode is also useful for cleaning hair from those hard-to-reach areas.